Workshops

 The personal is political: finding relevance and resonance in our everyday lives: with Shelley Roche-Jacques

 The personal is political’ is a feminist slogan and a powerful idea tied to the civil rights movement and student activism.
-It shines a light on how personal experiences connect to bigger social and historical forces, challenging norms and pushing back against the status quo.
+It makes us think about how personal experience connects to larger social and historical forces and about how we might challenge norms and push back against the status quo.

 In this workshop, we’ll explore how our own experiences — no matter how everyday or seemingly small — can inspire writing that makes bold and important statements.
 We’ll read and talk about short, subtly political pieces, then use them as inspiration to craft our own surreptitiously powerful stories.

-Shelley Roche-Jacques a writer, teacher and researcher of short fiction and poetry at Sheffield Hallam University.
+Shelley Roche-Jacques is a writer, teacher and researcher of short fiction and poetry at Sheffield Hallam University.
 Her work has appeared in magazines and journals such as Litro, Brevity, Flash: the International short-short story magazine, and The Boston Review.
 Her collections Ripening Dark and Risk the Pier are comprised of poems in the form of dramatic monologue.
-Her short fiction has been highly commended in the Bridport Prize and shortlisted for the Bath Flash Fiction Prize and Fish Prize.
+Her short fiction has been highly commended in the Bridport Prize, shortlisted for the Fish Prize, and she recently won first prize in the Bath Flash Fiction Award.

 Anika Carpenter